 Sections categorized as static do not repeat according to the data in the report; although they may repeat by other means.
 These sections are best used for information about the report and about the data in the report.
 They can also be useful for boilerplate elements, such as logos or disclaimers.

 A typical report may have a report header with the title of the report, a page header with labels for each column, a page footer that uses the PageNumber() function to number the pages, and a report footer with summary information.

-Page sections repeat for each page - the Header at the top, the Footer at the bottom.
+Page sections repeat for each page.
 Page breaks are usually caused when the data in dynamic sections overflows the length of a page.
 The length of pages is determined by the Page Size and Orientation lists in the Report General Options window.
 The data on each page is consistent between the paged output types.

 You can add page breaks manually by clicking the row number to add a break, then selecting Page Break from the menu.
 Page breaks added for a row in a dynamic section will make a new page every time the data changes.

 Tip: Excel and CSV output types have no pages.
 Page sections function the same as Report sections for these output types.

 Use these sections for information to repeat on every page, such as the title of the report, column headers, and company logos.
 You can also use the PageNumber() function to number each page of the report.

 Even though page sections repeat, they are not considered dynamic sections because their repetition does not directly depend on the data.
 Thus they are not suitable for displaying data fields.
 Since there is no way of knowing ahead of time which data will appear on which page, these sections are not suitable for summarizing data with aggregates or visualizations.

 Report header and footer sections appear once each.
 Use these sections for introductory and concluding information.

 The report footer is where you would summarize all of the report data with aggregate formulas and visualizations.